 ACC 2017: A Therapeutic Update to Reduce Risk and Optimize Outcomes for Patients with Reduced or Preserved Ejection Fraction Heart Failure

-This Official Elsevier Clinical Perspectives and Analysis will cover data presented at the American College of Cardiology 66th Annual Scientific Sessions and Expo held in Washington, DC.
+This Clinical Perspectives and Analysis Webcast will cover data presented at the American College of Cardiology 66th Annual Scientific Sessions and Expo held in Washington, DC.
 The four expert faculty will discuss the most up to date statistics and therapeutic advances for patients with preserved ejection fraction heart failure.
 The faculty will debate measures of prognosis and biomarkers to enhance treatment plans.
 Current clinical trial data will be examined in cross reference with new and emerging combination therapies to better serve patients.
 Upon completion of this activity physicians will gain a better understanding of treatment options to provide better outcomes for patients with ejection fraction heart failure.